matuteiglesias/journal/content/Business/2025-07-05_Developed_Comprehensive_Financial_Data_Pipeline.md

 - **Financial Movements Triage Sheet**: Created a structured overview of financial transactions for data ingestion into a master transactions table.
 - **EUR [[CSV]] to Raw Transactions**: Developed a playbook for transforming EUR [[CSV]] files into a format compatible with the `raw_transactions` table.
 - **Galicia and Mercado Pago Transactions Mapping**: Mapped transactions from Galicia and Mercado Pago into a universal schema, including ETL guides and sanity checks.
-- **Automated Financial Data Pipeline**: Outlined a 7-stage pipeline for transforming raw financial data into a structured format, including parsing, normalization, and enrichment.
+- **Automated Financial Data [[Pipeline]]**: Outlined a 7-stage pipeline for transforming raw financial data into a structured format, including parsing, normalization, and enrichment.

 ### Achievements
-- Successfully developed a comprehensive framework for financial [[data processing]], including detailed guides and templates for various transaction sources.
+- Successfully developed a comprehensive framework for financial data processing, including detailed guides and templates for various transaction sources.
 - Established a canonical column set for atomic transaction rows, ensuring consistency in financial reporting and analysis.

 ### Pending Tasks